 Keep it clean

-That doesn’t mean you have to be full though; a few jibes at the expense of the wedding or your daughter’s love of spending money are fine, just don’t go too close to the bone.
+That doesn’t mean you have to be dull though.
+A few jibes at the expense of the wedding or your daughter’s love of spending are fine, just don’t cut too close to the bone.
 Leave it to the best man to really roast up the groom, and focus on welcoming your new son-in-law to the family.

-Hold on to your emotions
+Hold onto your emotions

 The last word

 If you do get stuck, use a moment to clear your throat, take a drink of water or give your daughter a kiss.
 These moments might seem a lifetime to you, but will feel like a natural pause to your audience.

 This will also give you the breathing space you need to get things back on track.
 Take your time, don’t panic and try to enjoy your moment of fame.

 Wedding Readings: Wedding Reading Ideas for Every Kind of Ceremony